BI’s Article search uses Boolean search capabilities. If you are not familiar with these principles, here are some quick tips.

 In June, the Pennsylvania Supreme Court struck down the state’s impairment rating evaluation process as unconstitutional, ruling that the “General Assembly unconstitutionally delegated to the American Medical Association the authority to establish criteria for evaluating permanent impairment.”

-The proposed law would reinstate the 104-week permanent disability marker for when an insurer can request an impairment rating evaluation.
+The proposed law would reinstate the 104-week permanent disability marker for when an insurer can request an impairment rating evaluation and assign the latest draft of the AMA guide — the sixth edition — as the prescribed guide.

-According to a draft of the bill: “If such determination results in an impairment rating that meets a threshold impairment rating that is equal to or greater than fifty per centum impairment under the most recent edition of the American Medical Association ‘Guides to the Evaluation of Permanent Impairment,’ the employee shall be presumed to be totally disabled and shall continue to receive total disability compensation benefits under clause (a).
+According to a draft of the bill, the process would be similar to that which is now defunct: “If such determination results in an impairment rating that meets a threshold impairment rating that is equal to or greater than fifty per centum impairment under the most recent edition of the American Medical Association ‘Guides to the Evaluation of Permanent Impairment,’ the employee shall be presumed to be totally disabled and shall continue to receive total disability compensation benefits under clause (a).
 If such determination results in an impairment rating less than fifty per centum impairment under the most recent edition of the American Medical Association ‘Guides to the Evaluation of Permanent Impairment,’ the employee shall then receive partial disability benefits under clause (b): Provided, however, that no reduction shall be made until sixty days' notice of modification is given.”